Almost spanning subgraphs of random graphs after adversarial edge removal: Sparse regularity

 \begin{lemma}[sparse regularity lemma, minimum degree version for $\Gnp$] For all $\alpha\in[0,1]$, $\eps>0$, and every integer $r_0$, there is an integer $r_1\ge 1$ such that for all $d\in[0,1]$ the following holds \aas\ for $\Gamma=\Gnp$ if $\log^4n/(pn)=\smallo(1)$.
 Let $G=(V,E)$ be a spanning subgraph of $\Gamma$ with $\deg_G(v)\ge\alpha\deg_\Gamma(v)$ for all $v\in V$.
 Then there is an $(\eps,d,p)$-dense partition of $G$ with reduced graph $R$ of minimum degree $\delta(R)\ge(\alpha-d-\eps)|V(R)|$ with $r_0\le|V(R)|\le r_1$. \end{lemma}

-Before we show how Lemma~\ref{lem:reduced} can be deduced from Lemma~\ref{lem:sparse-RL}, we remark that we do observe ``more'' than a mere inheritance of properties here: the graph~$G$ we started with is \emph{sparse}, but the reduced graph~$R$ we obtain in Lemma~\ref{lem:reduced} is \emph{dense}.
+We remark that we do observe ``more'' than a mere inheritance of properties here: the graph~$G$ we started with is \emph{sparse}, but the reduced graph~$R$ we obtain in Lemma~\ref{lem:reduced} is \emph{dense}.
 This will enables us to apply results obtained for dense graphs to the reduced graph~$R$, and hence use such dense results to draw conclusions about sparse graphs.
-For the proof we alse need the following lemma which collects some well known facts about the edge distribution in random graphs $\Gnp$ and follows directly from the Chernoff bound for binomially distributed random variables.